-Evertiq - Synaptics to buys rights to Broadcom’s Wireless IoT conne...
+Evertiq - Synaptics to buy rights to Broadcom’s Wireless IoT connec...

 © mikael damkier dreamstime.com Business | July 08, 2020

-Synaptics to buys rights to Broadcom’s Wireless IoT connectivity business
+Synaptics to buy rights to Broadcom’s Wireless IoT connectivity business

 Synaptics Incorporated has signed definitive agreements under which Synaptics will acquire certain assets and manufacturing rights associated with the wireless IoT business of Broadcom for approximately USD 250 million in an all-cash transaction.